 Pinot, Alaphilippe boost French hopes at Tour de France

-Pinot, Alaphilippe boost French hopes at Tour de FranceFrance's Julian Alaphilippe wearing the overall leader's yellow jersey, crosses the finish line of the sixth stage of the Tour de France cycling race over 160 kilometers (100 miles) with start in Mulhouse and finish in La Planche des Belles Filles, France, Thursday, July 11, 2019.
-(AP Photo/Thibault Camus)

-SAINT-ETIENNE, France (AP) -- As their country prepares to celebrate Bastille Day, Julian Alaphilippe and Thibaut Pinot were in the mood for fireworks a day in advance at the Tour de France.
+SAINT-ETIENNE, France — As their country prepares to celebrate Bastille Day, Julian Alaphilippe and Thibaut Pinot were in the mood for fireworks a day in advance at the Tour de France.

 After five hours of exhaustion on the saddle across seven short but punishing climbs, Alaphilippe claimed back the yellow jersey with one of his trademarks attacks, while Pinot asserted himself as a strong contender for the final victory by gaining time on Thomas and co.